eXist-db/xst/readme.md

 #### List the entire contents of the apps collection

-This will output a extended, colored information of all collections and resources of `/db/apps` in a tree.
+This will output extended and colored information of all collections and resources of `/db/apps` in a tree.
-Resources and collections the connecting user does not have access to will be omitted.

 ```bash
 xst ls /db/apps --long --tree --color
 ```

+**NOTE:** Resources and collections the connecting user does not have access to will be omitted with --long.

 #### Find the largest JavaScript resource